 (See the song by Sam the Sham & the Pharaohs released in 1966: )

 There are many cartoons as well that portray “little Red” as a sexually attractive woman, think Jessica Rabbit, that is irresistible to the wolf.
 In one such cartoon the wolf is a dressed up high-roller that at first can’t take no for an answer, then becomes the chased instead of the chaser.
 While this cartoon is funny in its slap stick humor, common in the 40’s with helpless women and such, it still portrays the view that men, at nature, are wolves and females, by virtue, are to be taken and enjoyed.
 Fortunately, this wolf gets a taste of what’s it like to say “NO” but have someone not listen.
 Unfortunately he doesn’t learn his lesson about being a gentleman.
-(See video here: )
+(See video here: Red Hot Riding Hood)

 In any effect “Little Red” is clearly recognized by everyone as the victim of the “Wolf” ‘s lust and desire whether she is young or old.
 In the original tale, I believe, the red of her clothing is the representation of her innocence and hymen or lost blood upon first coupling and the young girl is the representation of her innocence before womanhood which is about to be stolen/taken by the wolf which is the representation of a man’s lust, desire, and predatory nature.
 So if this is a “no-brainer” why is it that the laws on sexual assault, abuse, rape and molestation so puny?
-Why is there a dead line for charges to be filed and dealt with and why is there a maximum for when people who are charged with these heinous crimes allowed to be set free again, and in most cases, commit those crimes again?
+Why is there a deadline for charges to be filed and dealt with, and why is there a maximum for when people who are charged with these heinous crimes allowed to be set free again, and in most cases, commit those crimes again?
 Perhaps there is a reason that most of these crimes are never reported and therefore the criminal is free to continue committing these crimes and, if caught, never fully be tried or convicted of them.

 Most of my childhood and teen years I lived in terror of something like that happening again to me or someone that I loved and I had nightmares the entire month after the person whom committed this act against me died when I was younger.
 Now I live in terror that this will happen to my children and I will be unable to protect them from it.
 I live in fear that they will become victims and be threatened, as I was, not to speak or tell anyone or something bad will happen.
 I worry constantly that if this crime occurred that proper and protective measures will NOT happen to ensure the safety of not only my children but others in the community before the tragedy happened again.

 They say time heals all wounds and I’m sure in some cases there are victims this applies to, but for me there are still the occasional nightmares brought on from a show I’ve watched that struck to close to home; a calling for jury duty that leaves my stomach in knots and a feeling of nausea that stays with me for a week or more because just the recap of what we’d be hearing caused the reaction. ( I’ve always had to be excused as a juror from such trials.)
-I will forever live with this just a murder victim’s family will forever live with the absence of their loved one.
+I will forever live with this just as a murder victim’s family will forever live with the absence of their loved one.
 This type of crime, however, has no happy memories to fall back on in times of sadness & sorrow.
 This is not a crime that can be set right by an apology or money.
-(Although money can make a dent in the bill that will occur by the parent getting help for their child or the victim, themselves, seeing a Dr. ) This type of crime forever changes someone’s life and has a lifelong repercussion, not just for the victim but for their family and the ability to be close with someone else intimately, as well as causing issues with their ability to trust their partner.
+(Although money can make a dent in the bill that will occur by the parent getting help for their child or the victim, themselves, seeing a Dr. ) This type of crime forever changes someone’s life and has a lifelong repercussion, not just for the victim, but for their family.
+And it harms the ability to be close with someone else intimately, as well as causing issues with their ability to trust their partner.
 I have found all this to be true with myself as well as with everyone else I know whom has been a victim of such attacks, at any age and of either gender.

 This “Little Red” is speaking out.
 The laws need to change and become harsher.
 People need to become more aware and stop this.
 NO woman, man, teen or child should have to live in fear or terror of this happening to them or their children.
 Please share and pass this along as well as sharing your own experiences if you feel able to do so.
 I know it’s not easy to do and, for me, requires time to recoup afterwards but, if you’re able to, it is helpful to not just those who have been through it, but to those who do not understand.
 It’s time for all “Little Red Riding Hood’s” to speak out.